 With the creation of OSHA, employers were held accountable for workplace safety.
 Since its inception, OSHA has helped reduce the number of workplace accidents, injuries, and fatalities nationwide.
 OSHA continues to explore ways to continuously improve work conditions for all employees, across all industries as well.

-OSHA’s purpose is to ensure workers can enjoy safe, healthy work conditions.
+The history and purpose of OSHA is to ensure workers can enjoy safe, healthy work conditions.
 To achieve its goal, OSHA establishes and enforces workplace safety standards.
 OSHA also provides training and assistance to help employers protect workers against on-the-job dangers.

 One of the most significant changes to OSHA occurred in 1979, when the government agency began seeking criminal prosecution and lawsuits for fatal workplace accidents.
 Prior to the late 1970s, OSHA was regarded by most companies as a safety guideline more than anything else.

-From the early 1980s and to the present day, OSHA has continued to evolve as a workplace safety advocate.
+From the early 1980s to the present day, OSHA history has continued to evolve.
 From promoting college graduates with scientific degrees as safety inspectors to mandating warning labels on hazardous substances, OSHA’s reputation really took hold in the 1980s and 1990s.
 Thanks to aggressive inspection and audit techniques – most accidents involving aerial lifts and scissor lifts received inspections – many companies were forced to take safety more seriously.

 Aerial lifts have always been a focus of OSHA safety rules, simply given the elevated heights and hazards associated with this type of work.
 The main OSHA standards that regulate aerial lift and scissor lift use include 29 CFR 1910.67, 29 CFR 1910.269(p), 29 CFR 1926.21, 29 CFR 1926.453, 29 CFR 1926.502.
 Some of OSHA’s most well-known aerial lift safety announcements include: